 McCullough once said he wrote this book because he wanted to read a good account of the tragedy and couldn’t find one, so he decided to write the book he wanted to read.
 The result is both a gripping historical narrative of the event, and a sobering reminder that the people in charge definitely don’t always know what they’re doing.
 It’s also a reminder of how even the biggest catastrophe—the biggest anything, really—is eventually forgotten.

-The Art of Happiness by Epicurus and The Pocket Epicurean by John Sellars are two of my favorite philosophy books.
+Travels with Epicurus: A Journey to a Greek Island in Search of a Fulfilled Life by Daniel Klein The Art of Happiness by Epicurus and The Pocket Epicurean by John Sellars are two of my favorite philosophy books.
 And now I can add another Epicurean one to the list.
 Epicurus wasn’t a hedonist, as some people claim.
 Yes, he said the ultimate goal of life is pleasure.
 But pleasure from moderation, not excess.
 By keeping his tastes simple, bread and water were exquisite tasting.
 The best pleasures, he said, are the tranquil ones, not the wild ones.
 A clear conscience, good company, and a mind free from mental disturbances.
 It doesn’t get much better than that, he’d say.

-Oh man, this book was FUN.
+Tales of Soldiers and Civilians by Ambrose Bierce Oh man, this book was FUN.
 It’s a collection of short stories by the philosopher and cynic Ambrose Bierce.
 The stories are dark and macabre, and set mostly during the Civil War.
 Each story has a twist at the end.
 And yet the stories are philosophical?
 It’s like guilty pleasure reading without the guilt.

-What a beautiful gift—the ability to read.
+What a beautiful gift—the abilityto read.
 To be rewarded so vastly for a few hours of your time and attention.

 It almost isn’t fair how easy it is!
 Open a book, let your eyes move over the lines, and bam—the world’s wisdom is yours.